rucub100/bigdata2018/README.md

 - Apache Flink
 ## Setup
 1. Clone the project with `git clone ...`
-2. Create an `appid.txt` text-file (with the API KEY) in the project root directory; this is mandatory only for
+2. Create an `appids.txt` text-file (with the API KEY) in the project root directory; this is mandatory only for
    - data collection and
    - stream processing (not the simulation)
 3. Build the project with `mvn clean package`